vpon-sdk/vpon-sdk.github.io/unclassified/ssp-introduction.md

 # Setup
 ---
 If you have recieved the SSP Mobile Web interstitial placement tag, please follow the guide below.
-If not, please contact our [BD](mailto: bd.tw@vpon.com) for placement tag.
+If not, please contact our [PDMKT Team](mailto: bd.tw@vpon.com) for placement tag.

 ## Placement Tag
 Please insert the code below into your websites.